ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ```python
 OverviewMapFrame.name = "Overview Map Frame"
 ```
 I'd like to place the lower right corner of this map frame 15 millimeters in from the right hand page to the page and 15 millimeters up from the bottom.
+First are trying is anchor point to the lower right by opening the properties of the "Overview Map Frame" map frame.